 1. HOW WE DETERMINED YOUR FINANCIAL NEED

 Your budget is based on reasonable allowances for books, supplies, transportation, housing and food, health care and miscellaneous personal expenses, as well as your tuition and fees.
 The costs of tuition, fees, books, and transportation depend on your enrollment status.
 The living expenses (housing and food, etc.) are for the student only, not for any other family member.
-Budgets for dental, allied health and graphic design students are increased to reflect the unusually high costs for materials and equipment not needed in most academic programs.
+Budgets for allied health students are increased to reflect the unusually high costs for materials and equipment not needed in most academic programs.

 Because of data system requirements, we have to show these expenses at the full-time level for all students, including those who plan to be part-time.